Wintellect/MSLearn/Introduction to Python/final final/2-reading-looping-lists.md

 Earlier, you modified your Azure notebook to read **airports.csv** and print it to the screen.
 Now let's modify that logic to store the lines read from the file in a list.

-1. Add the following Python to the empty cell at the end of the notebook:
+1. Add the following Python code to the empty cell at the end of the notebook:

 	```python
 	all_airports = []